tayyabtahir143/Openshift-UPI-Installation/README.md

 Start all the master nodes as well. and wait for almost 01:30 hours.

-Once the "wait-for bootstrap-complete" command completes, Configure the kubeconfig file from the installation directory and verify the master nodes.
+Once the "wait-for bootstrap-complete" command completes, configure the kubeconfig file from the installation directory and verify the master nodes.